Canyonlands Regional Airport: History

-Canyonlands Field opened about 1964–1965, with the 6900 ft runway 15/33, 140 ft wide.
+Canyonlands Regional Airport opened about 1964–1965, with the 6900 ft runway 15/33, 140 ft wide.
 1985 airport info This runway was replaced in 1985 with the current northeast–southwest-oriented runway, 75 feet wide.
 In the latter 2010s, the terminal building was greatly expanded to handle upcoming 50-seat regional jets.

 Historical airline service

 From 1959 to 1965, the original Frontier Airlines served the previous airfield, Grand County Airport (38.488°N 109.449°W), eight miles southeast of Moab, followed by service to Canyonlands from 1965 to 1975.
 In 1959, Frontier Douglas DC-3s flew direct to Denver with stops in Grand Junction, Montrose, Gunnison, and Pueblo.
-From the new airport, Frontier Convair 580s flew direct to Albuquerque, Denver, El Paso, Phoenix, Salt Lake City, and Tucson with stops.
+From the new airport, Frontier Convair 580s flew direct to Albuquerque, Denver, El Paso, Phoenix, Salt Lake City, and Tucson via intermediate en route stops.
 By late 1970, Frontier 580s flew to Denver via Grand Junction.
 Service was paused in 1973 for airport construction at which time Western Air Stages provided flights to Grand Junction using a much smaller Beechcraft Queen Air model 80.
 Frontier returned in late 1973 but then ended all service by late 1974.

 Several commuter airlines then served Moab mainly with flights to Salt Lake City, Denver, or Grand Junction.
 These carriers are funded through the federal government Essential Air Service Program, and their service comes up for bid every two years.
 These airlines included: